This is where to start as a Sport Pilot and learn to fly in Light Sport Aircraft (LSA) at Sport Aviation Center with Paul Hamilton.

 Step 2.
 Start self studying

 Some want to study before they start flight lessons.
 Others want to start flying first.
-If you want to start flying first jump to step 3 below
+If you want to start flying first jump to step 3 below.
+If you start flying first, which many want to do, it is best to start your ground school to fully understand the concepts and progress at the fastest rate.

 The more you can study on your own, the faster you will learn and the less it will cost you overall.